 How to become a Recruitment Agent

 We are looking for representatives who will proactively promote Louis Riel School Division and recruit international students from around the world.
 We have a network of authorized and registered agents that help students from around the world have access to Canadian education.
-If you are interested in helping individuals achieve educational training and success, please contact us and complete the following documents.
-Once your application is approved, we will issue an agent certificate to you wish to have one.
+If your agency is interested in representing the Louis Riel School Division, please contact us for further information: email@example.com

 LRSD shall terminate an agreement immediately if an authorized education agent of LRSD is found to be in contravention of the Act or the Code of Practice.

 Louis Riel School Divisions (LRSD) works with designated agents from around the world to promote our schools and educational programs to prospective students and parents.
 Feel free to browse our booklet to learn more about our International Student Program.
 LRSD_ISP Booklet

 Here are some resources for our agents all around the world.

 Why LRSD?LRSD (ISP Division Options)LRSD (ISP Support System)

 Our program director provides custodianship for students who will be living with a homestay family arranged by Louis Riel School Division, at no additional costs.
 However, if the student's parents prefer to appoint a family friend or relative living nearby, to be the students custodian, two (2) documents need to be completed and submitted with the application form.